 See also: The best Alienware laptops you can buy

-While it’s not quite upgraded to the latest 10th-gen Intel chipset, the m17 is rocking up to a 9th-gen Core i9 and up to Nvidia GeForce RTX 2080 Max-Q graphics.
-Alienware laptops tend to be on the heavy side, but at 18.6mm and 5.8 lbs the m17 is lighter and leaner than previous options.
+It’s upgraded to the 10th-gen Intel chipset, and the m17 is rocking up to a Core i9 and up to Nvidia GeForce RTX 2080 Super graphics.
+Alienware laptops tend to be on the heavy side, but at 22mm and 5.51 lbs, the m17 is lighter and leaner than previous options.
 Cooling is next to godliness when it comes to gaming, so Alienware leveled up the m17 with Cryo Tech V3.0 cooling that combines heat pipes, copper stacks, and high-voltage fans.

-To finish the tour-de-force, the Alienware m17 is available with 16GB of RAM and up to 4TB of SSD space.
+To finish the tour-de-force, the Alienware m17 is available with up to 32GB of RAM and up to 4TB of SSD space.
 If you’re looking for maximum customization for your RGB keyboard, AlienFX allows you to color each key individually.

 Best business laptops